NHSDigital/software-engineering-quality-framework/practices/security-repository.md

 * There must be no outside collaborators in private repositories.

 ### Teams setup
-Because of baseline visibility configurations, you must setup Github teams in order to provide team members access to projects.
-The recommended setup is as follows:
+Because of baseline visibility configurations, you must setup Github teams in order to provide team members access to repos.
+The minimum recommended setup is as follows:
 * Create one team with the name of your programme (e.g. `Engineering Quality Framework`).
-Add all required members to that team.
+Add all required members to this team.
-* Create a child team within the team, for admins only (e.g. `Engineering Quality Framework Admins`).
+* Create one child team within the team, for admins only (e.g. `Engineering Quality Framework Admins`).
 Add admins only to this team.
+* Create a second child team, for code owners (e.g. `Engineering Quality Framework Code Owners`).
+Add relevant members to this team, and reference in the CODEOWNERS file (example [here](https://github.com/NHSDigital/software-engineering-quality-framework/blob/master/CODEOWNERS)).
-* For each project in your programme (e.g. `software-engineering-quality-framework`), under the `Manage Access` option in `Settings`, set the general team to have `Write` access and the admins team to have `Admin` access.
+* For each repo in your programme (e.g. `software-engineering-quality-framework`), under the `Manage Access` option in `Settings`, set the general team to have `Write` access and the admins team to have `Admin` access.

+Depending on your use case, you may want to create additional teams (e.g. a read-only access team, or different teams granting access to different projects).
+This is welcomed by the framework, as long as the teams provide clarity on the role they encompass, remain consistent and are applied consistently to your repos.

 ## Code security
 * Enable, at a minimum, [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) alerts for vulnerabilities and respond to them appropriately.